 Hair is not necessary for bats like many other mammals, such as dogs or cats.
 Most animals use their fur to keep warm, but bats can drop their body temperature to between 7 degrees and 10 degrees centigrade.

 Are Bats Warm-blooded?

 Cold-blooded animals, such as snakes and lizards, are ectothermic, meaning they use the outside temperature to regulate their body temperature.

 Bats, as part of the mammalian group, are warm-blooded and are classed as endothermic homeotherms.
 Bats must maintain their body temperature using the energy they convert from food.

 Bats will conserve energy by dropping their body temperatures down.
-When they do this, they also drop their heart rate to as low as ten beats per minute.
+When they do this, they also fall their heart rate to as low as ten beats per minute.

 As most land mammals do, bats give live birth to their young after a gestation period.
-The gestation period can last between six and nine weeks in most species of bats.
+The gestation period can last between six and nine weeks in most bats.

 During this time, as placental mammals, the baby is connected to the mother by an umbilical cord, just like humans.
 They share blood, which provides the young with nutrients and removes waste products using the mother’s internal organs.

 Bats give birth while hanging upside down.
 The young are born, caught, and placed inside the mother’s pouch.
 Most bats give birth to one young, although some species can give birth to up to four.